hanneslsm/prolooks-3/readme.txt

 === ProLooks ===
-Contributors: Studio Leismann
+Contributors: hanneslsm, Studio Leismann
 Requires at least: 6.3
-Tested up to: 6.3
+Tested up to: 6.4-RC2
 Requires PHP: 7.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-ProLooks is a versatile WordPress block theme that goes beyond traditional themes by supporting intrinsic design & fluid typography and functioning as a design system.
+ProLooks is a versatile WordPress block theme that goes beyond traditional themes by supporting intrinsic design &amp; fluid typography and functioning as a design system.
+It ensures optimal compatibility and optimization for the Wordpress Core-Editor.
-ProLooks serves as an ideal starting point for creating new websites and provides a wide range of patterns to choose from.
-It is specifically tailored for WordPress, ensuring optimal compatibility and optimization for the Wordpress Editor.

 == Changelog ==